It took several years and tons of different tactics for social media marketers to find what works.

 This is a great tactic you can employ to supplement your existing social media initiatives.

 Say you have 20 employees in your organization.
 Imagine if each employee is able to reach out to 10 friends through social.
 That’s 200 more eyes on your content.
 These connections will also probably be more meaningful since your employees are the ones “evangelizing” about your product or service to their peers.
 These people will be more compelled to take immediate action since the recommendations are coming from people they trust.

-Employee advocacy platforms such as VoiceStorm can help your company turn your employees into brand advocates; all you have to do is curate content – blog posts, videos, tutorials, announcements, whitepapers – that your employees can quickly share using their social media accounts.
+Employee advocacy platforms can help your company turn your employees into brand advocates; all you have to do is curate content – blog posts, videos, tutorials, announcements, whitepapers – that your employees can quickly share using their social media accounts.
 Employees are awarded points for what they share and there are leaderboards available for everyone to view.
 To keep them motivated and engaged, some companies would even give tangible rewards to people who stay on top of the leaderboards.

 4. You’re not combining organic and paid